ErikHys/Drinks/drink_info/pina_colada.md

 drinkType: 'rum'
 img: '/drink_imgs/pina.jpg'
 ---
-"If you like piña coladas
+"If you like pina coladas
 And gettin' caught in the rain
 If you're not into yoga
 If you have half a brain